-DNSPs have historically managed low voltage (LV) networks differently to the rest of the distribution network due to their sheer number of assets, and the relatively high cost of adding remote monitoring and control.
+DNSPs have historically managed low voltage (LV) networks differently to the rest of the distribution network due to the sheer number of assets, and the relatively high cost of adding remote monitoring and control.
 They have typically been operated on a 'run-to-failure' basis, and reliant on customer reports of outages or voltage issues.

-The rise of solar PV in the LV network is leading to a significant increase in customer reported issues, and an associated increase in the rate of LV network investment.
+The rise of solar PV in the LV network is leading to a significant increase in customer reported issues, demonstrated by Energeia's research detailed in Section 3.3, and an associated increase in the rate of LV network investment in DER solutions, as reported in Section 3.5.
 As a result, DNSPs are re-assessing their LV management approaches, including limiting new connections and curtailing existing ones.